Yuralo/Mechanistic-Interpretability/README.md

 Attention Weight Visualization: We will create interactive heatmaps to see which tokens the model is "attending to" when making a prediction for any given token.
 This is the classic "text hovering" visualization.
 Logit Attribution: We will trace the path from a specific prediction back through the attention mechanism to see which previous tokens contributed most to that prediction.

+Additional refernces:
+- Kobayashi et al., Attention is Not Only a Weight: Analyzing Transformers with Vector Norms (EMNLP 2020)
+- Kobayashi et al., Incorporating Residual and Normalization Layers into Analysis of Masked Language Models (EMNLP 2021)
+- Kobayashi et al., Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps (ICLR 2024 Spotlight)
 <hr/>

 ### 🚧 TODO: Experiment 3: The 2-Layer Transformer (Attention-Only)